revaturelabs/revoverflow-frontend/README.md

 - Administrative permission to curate a selection of Frequently Asked Questions (FAQs).
 - Answer approval or denial system to indicate where users should default to.
 - Point-based system to denote questions and answers asked and their respective status.
+- User access to other user profiles to view questions and answers.

 # To-Do List

 - Horizontal scalability with microservices.
-- User access to other user profiles to view questions and answers.

 # Getting Started

+- This is a quick start.
+Be sure to reference the 'STARTUP.md' for more information.
 - git clone https://github.com/875-Trevin-Chester/revoverflow-frontend.git
   - The above git command will bring the repository into your specified directory.
 - Import the project files into an IDE (VSCode used in development).